joe kalicki for tallahassee city commission seat 5

 The '2' are not refusing to cooperate, but are most frequently refusing to push along any idea brought before the commission without sufficient information for themselves or for the public.
 The tone and process the '3' operate under is anti-democratic and irresponsible.

-Awarding Florida State 28 million dollars for stadium enhancements was clear turning point in the legitimacy of our city commission.
+Awarding Florida State 28 million dollars for stadium enhancements was a clear turning point in the legitimacy of our city commission.
 You are unlikely to find many bigger sports fans than me.
 This is not a vendetta by someone who dislikes football.
 In fact, anyone who pays attention to the economy of college sports knows how unnecessary that 28 million dollars in funding was when we have numerous economic sectors that could use support in a tough and stagnant post-COVID economy.